POETSII/tinsel/doc/Architecture.md

 Several things to note:

-* When sending a message, a thread must not modify the contents of that message while `tinselCanSend()` returns false, otherwise the in-flight message could be corrupted.
+* After sending a message, a thread must not modify the contents of that message while `tinselCanSend()` returns false, otherwise the in-flight message could be corrupted.